webmasterar/multi-edsm/README.md

 If you are searching an EDS format file:

-`~$ ./multiedsm --sequence-file seq.eds --patterns-file patterns.txt`
+`~$ ./multiedsm --sequence-file seq.eds --patterns-file patterns.txt --mem-limit 4g`

 If you are searching a reference sequence in FASTA format along with its VCF file:

-`~$ ./multiedsm --sequence-file reference.fasta --variants-file variants.vcf --patterns-file pattern.txt`
+`~$ ./multiedsm --sequence-file reference.fasta --variants-file variants.vcf --patterns-file pattern.txt --mem-limit 4g`

 For more options read the help instructions: `~$ ./multiedsm --help`.